14 steps toward a learning organization

 Work is learning – learning is work

 Naturally, having to always learn and change isn’t something that’s just reserved for software developers - it applies to all knowledge workers.
-Among them we find Nina-Elise Breivik Jacobsen, who works in Corporate Sustainability in Equinor.
+Among them we find Nina-Elise Breivik Jacobsen, who has worked with Corporate Sustainability in Equinor.

-Nina-Elise has been leading an initiative that seeks to improve ways of working in the Sustainability function.
+There, Nina-Elise led an initiative that seeks to improve ways of working in the Sustainability function.
 One of their focus areas was to help broaden their team’s competence, and they felt inspired once they saw the IT competence strategy.

 “The focus on how to integrate learning into your work, not just something you do on the side, really inspired me.
 I strongly believe that work is learning, and learning is work, so we wanted to see if we could work on our own strategy,” Nina-Elise tells us.